 In the New 52, Barbara, alongside with her brother, was visiting her father in the Police Station of Gotham City, under the excuse of needing it as part of a college project.
 Her real motivation, though, was taking a closer look on what the officers thought and knew about Batman, the mysterious vigilant who was similar to her in many aspects, including her smartness.

 She is escorted by officer Dwight Morgan, who is slightly attracted by the young lady.
-In the middle of the visit, though, a criminal who had just been arrested, Harry X, managed to start caos in the Station, with the help of his allies.
-He threats James Junior's life, saying he would only need one of the comissioner's kids as a hostage.
+In the middle of the visit, though, a criminal who had just been arrested, Harry X, managed to start chaos in the Station, with the help of his allies.
+He threatens James Junior's life, saying he would only need one of the commissioner's kids as a hostage.
 He picked Barbara over the boy he called an aberration, forcing her to run with her brother while Morgan fought the assassin.

 The bandit, however, defeated the officer and would certainly kill him if Barbara did not stop him.
 She dressed up with the Batman's fantasy which the cops were using to try to get how the vigilant worked.
 She uses her martial arts skills to defeat Harry and is praised by Batman himself for the good work.

 Since then, she started to work alongside with him and Robin.
 At first, Batman did not want another partner, but he ended up accepting her.
 Barbara remained as Batgirl for about a year, leaving the crime fighting life to focus on her studies and personal projects.